kevgo/tricorder/README.md

 - waste time waiting until primitive dev scripts have run all type checkers, linters, and formatters in sequence

-## Q & A

-> Does Tricorder lock me into its tooling choices?

-No. You can override which tools run in the Tricorder config file.

-> I want to add a linter or formatter to Tricorder.

-Send a pull request or open an issue!

-> How is it so fast?

 Tricorder is aggressively optimized for speed:

 - Being written in Rust makes discovering your source files quick.